The Rastafarians

-Marcus Garvey was a black Jamaican who was an articulate spokesperson for black pride.
-Garvey encouraged black people to unite and to establish a nation of their own in Africa.
+Marcus Garvey was a Jamaican who was an articulate spokesperson for black pride.
+Garvey encouraged black people to unite and establish their own nation in Africa.
 In 1916, Garvey left Jamaica to carry his message to America.
 Upon leaving, he is reported by some people to have said, “Look to Africa for the crowning of a black king, he shall be the redeemer.”

 In 1930, a man named Ras Tafari was crowned king of Ethiopia.
 He took the name Haile Selassie, which means “Might of the Trinity.”
-The news of a black African king traveled to Jamaica, where some ministers began to preach that Garvey’s prophesy had come true.
-Neither Garvey nor Selassie were involved in what became known as the Rastafarian movement.
-When a group of Rastafarians went to Ethiopia to honor , an official of the palace told them to leave.
-The official did not want to upset the king, who was a devout Christian.
-This strengthened the Rastafarians’ belief because they claimed their god is not supposed to know he is a god.
-Haile Selassie visited Jamaica in 1966, and witnessed four days of mass hysteria and worship.
+The news of a black African king traveled to Jamaica, where Leonard Howell and other Jamaican ministers began to preach that Garvey’s prophesy had come true.

 Marcus Garvey